Reviews You Can Rely On

 Daily trainers aren't the most responsive shoes on the market.
 Daily trainers are made for daily running and vary in their speed prowess.
 Ultimately, the goal of a daily trainer is to be a shoe you run in… daily.
 Many of the most responsive shoes are too rigid to provide comfortable daily runs and postural support.

 In the case of the Saucony Endorphin Speed 4 and the Brooks Hyperion Max 2, the plates are made of nylon and plastic, respectively, providing some of the most accommodating underfoot rides in the realm of racing.
 Instead of simply absorbing the impact, these plates propel the body forward, ensuring that the energy put into each footfall is returned.
 In the realm of daily trainers, plates are not abundantly common.
-While some exist, the large majority of daily runners don't have propulsive plates.
+While more and more are coming to exist, the vast majority of daily runners don't have propulsive plates.

 For a more user-friendly take on responsiveness, we recommend the Saucony Endorphin Speed 4.